HarshitKr3005/HarshitKr3005/README.md

 # 💫 About Me:
-🔭 I’m currently working on Machine Learning<br>👯 I’m looking to collaborate on projects related to Machine Learning<br>🤝 I’m looking for help with coding<br>🌱 I’m currently learning Python libraries<br>💬 Ask me about tech and sport
+🔭 I’m currently working on Java<br>👯 I’m looking to collaborate on projects related to Java<br>🤝 I’m looking for help with coding<br>🌱 I’m currently learning JDBC<br>💬 Ask me about tech and sports

 # 💻 Tech Stack: